Uinyw/financetracker/pages/deployment.md

 How to deploy and access the FinanceTracker application locally:

 1. Navigate to folder `financetracker`
-2. Run the following commands
+2. Run the commands below
+3. Open your browser
+4. Open `localhost:4200` to access the UI

 ```
 mvn clean package --file implementation/bankaccount/pom.xml